OskarStark/phpstan-ga/README.md

         args: analyse src/
 ```

-_to use a phpstan.neon.dist configuration file:_
+to use a `phpstan.neon.dist` configuration file, just drop the `phpstan.neon.dist`

-just drop the `phpstan.neon.dist` in your repository root and it will be taken into account.
+in your repository root and it will be taken into account.

 **You can copy/paste the .github folder (under examples/) to your project and thats all!**